 Employees want (and deserve) to have their voices heard.
 Two-way communication between team members and senior leaders is vital to creating a positive work culture.
 A lack of transparency when it comes to company performance and team strategy can cause employees to lose faith in their leaders and question whether their ideas are taken into consideration.

-Neglecting to ask employees for their ideas and opinions will drive them to look for a new company; 48 percent say that asking for and acting on employee feedback would reduce voluntary turnover.
+Neglecting to ask employees for their ideas and opinions will drive them to look for a new company; companies implementing regular employee feedback see 14.9 percent lower turnover rates.

 Lack of employee recognition

 Failing to recognize employee achievements and celebrate successes will make your people feel undervalued.
 If they believe that their contributions to the company aren’t appreciated, they’ll begin to disengage from their work and seek employment elsewhere.
-Research shows that around 82 percent of employees feel happier when they’re recognized for their work.
+Research shows that companies that have formal employee recognition programs see 31 percent less voluntary turnover than companies without.

-If there’s one thing to keep in mind when striving to reduce employee turnover, it’s this: little things matter.
-Yes, instituting pay raises across the board is a huge plus, but not one that will leave a lasting impact.
-Implementing a work-from-home policy, offering a wellness stipend and finalizing your company mission statement are small tasks that result in a significant uptick in engagement.
+The good news: turnover is preventable.
+One thing to keep in mind when striving to reduce employee turnover is that the little things at a company matter, and can result in a significant uptick in engagement.
 And as we know, engaged employees stick around.

-Implementing an employee recognition program is a low-lift strategy to increase engagement and reduce turnover; 63 percent of people who receive regular recognition say they’re unlikely to seek employment outside their current company.
+Implementing an employee recognition program is a low-lift strategy to increase engagement and reduce turnover, as employees who feel more appreciated by employers are less likely to leave.
 Recognition can be seamlessly integrated into feedback sessions between managers and their direct reports.

 Still, go above and beyond by establishing a formal employee recognition program complete with employee spotlights and peer-to-peer recognition opportunities.
 Leverage your communication platforms to encourage employees to give shoutouts to and thank their colleagues for a job well done.
 Rewards are another great way to recognize employees for their accomplishments, and they don’t have to be limited solely to monetary prizes.